veniamin-ilmer/awesome-existing-standards/voting/score.md

 This further shows, most people voted positively for both Adam and Bill.

+You can also see, everyone who voted negatively for Bill, voted positively for Adam.

+It feels like these voters are hoping, against odds, that their favorite candidate will win against the neutral candidate..

+They do this, even though it may cause Charles to end up with a slightly higher score compared to Bill.

 ---

 This survey was exciting.
 I intend to do more of these, testing out different forms of voting, and eventually provide a comparison of all of them.